Leukaemia in Children: Mum Shares Important Warning Signs!

-Each time she was assured that everything was alright, “Paeds also assured nothing was “wrong” … honestly I can’t really see anything significantly wrong either … From Jan to April we did travel back to Penang for CNY & he was active, we even did railway trip to Ipoh which he was fine too although a little tired then usual.”
+Each time she was assured that everything was alright, “Paeds also assured nothing was “wrong” … honestly, I can’t really see anything significantly wrong either … From Jan to April we did travel back to Penang for CNY & he was active, we even did railway trip to Ipoh which he was fine too although a little tired than usual.”

 Dr. Yong suspected that something was wrong, “Xray was done & it was clear but our life saver Dr Yong was concerned about Ethan’s bloated stomach & noted that he was a little on the pale side.
 She then suggested & insisted & referred us to Pediatrician Dr Liew Pei Sze.”

 “Dr Liew attempted to “touch & feel” Ethan’s tummy (actually was the spleen & liver) She ordered for a complete blood count to be done (CBC) … while waiting for the nurse to prepare.”